jwkblades/jcServer/README.md

 `/hash`, in which case we verify that the returned hash is what we expect it to be (by running the same hash on our end and comparing them).

-The `/stats` endpoint is simply printed, becasue while we keep track of the number of requests that have been sent, the PRT doesn't have an easy way to synchronize the threads to ensure that no requests to `/hash` are made while a `/stats` request is being mae - this means that in theory the expected and actual number of requests that have been made to the server could change in the middle of fetching the statistics; resulting in an unexpected value and a test failure.
+The `/stats` endpoint is simply printed, because while we keep track of the number of requests that have been sent, the PRT doesn't have an easy way to synchronize the threads to ensure that no requests to `/hash` are made while a `/stats` request is being made - this means that in theory the expected and actual number of requests that have been made to the server could change in the middle of fetching the statistics; resulting in an unexpected value and a test failure.